MetaMask/SIPs/SIPS/sip-14.md

 #### snap_requestPermissions

-This RPC method SHOULD function as a subset of the existing `wallet_requestPermissions` RPC method and take the same parameters and have the same return value.
+This RPC method SHOULD function as a subset of the existing `wallet_requestPermissions` RPC method (as defined in [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255)) and take the same parameters and have the same return value.

 This RPC method MUST prompt the user to get consent for any requested permissions and MUST validate that the requested permissions are specified in the manifest before continuing its execution (including matching caveats).

 #### snap_getPermissions

 This RPC method SHOULD be an alias for `wallet_getPermissions`, and MAY be used by the Snap for verifying whether it already has the permissions needed for operating.
-The return value and parameters SHOULD match the existing specification.
+The return value and parameters SHOULD match the existing specification defined in [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).

 #### snap_revokePermissions